Get exclusive member benefits & effect social change. Join Today

 Children are much more likely to become infected with these bacteria than adults.
 This is why cellulitis of the eyelid most commonly affects children.

-If you or your child are experiencing any eye pain or vision problems, your doctor may order blood tests and take blood samples.
-An infection in the eye can cause serious complications.
-Your doctor may also use a CT or MRI scan to create clear, detailed images of the structure of the eye.
+If you’re experiencing any eye pain or vision problems, your doctor may order blood tests and take blood samples.
+An infection in your eye can cause serious complications.
+Your doctor may also use a CT or MRI scan to get clear, detailed images of the structure of your eye.
 These images allow your doctor to see the source of inflammation and to make sure the infection hasn’t spread into the eye itself.

 The outlook for people with cellulitis of the eyelid is typically very good if treatment is received promptly.
 The condition almost always improves quickly with antibiotics.